hughperkins/coriander/README.md

 ## Example

-Lets say we hae the following cuda file:
+Lets say we have the following cuda file:
 ```
 __device__ float bar(float a, float b) {
     return a + b;